learnfwd/lfa/docs/index.md

 * `name`: *string, required*.
 Unique plugin name.
 * `keywords`: *array, required*.
 Needs to contain `"lfa-plugin"` for this to be recognized as a valid LFA plugin.
+* `engines.lfa`: *string, required*.
+Semver version range specifying which versions of LFA this project works with.

 ### LFA-specific fields